bloch-elkouby-lab/website/publications/index.md

 Lawrence, O. C., Rogers, M. L., Wolfe, A., **Bloch-Elkouby, S.**, Peterkin, D., Richards, J., Bafna, A., & Galynker, I. (2025).
 Examining mental health clinicians’ perspectives on the use of virtual patient interactions as a tool for clinical training. https://doi.org/10.1007/s41347-024-00470-2

-Lawrence, O. C., Rogers, M. L., Wolfe, A., **Bloch-Elkouby, S.**, Peterkin, D., Richards, J., Bafna, A., & Galynker, I. (2025).
-Examining mental health clinicians’ perspectives on the use of virtual patient interactions as a tool for clinical training. https://doi.org/10.1007/s41347-024-00470-2

 **Bloch-Elkouby, S.**, Jones, A., Shvarzman, R., Bhise, A., Kothari, M., & Goncearenco, I. (2025).
 Suicide, Theories of.
 In D. G. Friedman-Wheeler & A. Wenzel (Eds.)
 Sage Encyclopedia of Mood and Anxiety Disorders.
 (In Press)

 Goncearenco, I., Bhise, A., Tortora, J., Shi, R., & **Bloch-Elkouby, S.** (2025).
 Suicide, Preparatory Behaviors.
 In D. G. Friedman-Wheeler & A. Wenzel (Eds.)
 Sage Encyclopedia of Mood and Anxiety Disorders.
 (In Press)